ggarra13/mrv2/README.md

   icon to the Applications directory.
 If there's already an mrv2 version, we recommend you overwrite it.
-  The macOS application is currently not notarized, so when you launch it you willnot be able to run it as macOS will warn you that the file is not secure as it was downloaded from internet.
+  The macOS application is currently not notarized, so when you launch it you will not be able to run it as macOS will warn you that the file is not secure as it was downloaded from internet.
   To avoid that, you need to open the Finder, go to the Applications directory and CTRL + Left mouse click on the mrv2 application.
 That will bring up